aws-samples/non-profit-blockchain/ngo-fabric/README.md

 This section will build a Hyperledger Fabric blockchain network using Amazon Managed Blockchain.
 A combination of the AWS Console and the AWS CLI will be used.
 The process to create the network is as follows:

-* Provision a Cloud9 instance.
+* Provision an AWS Cloud9 instance.
 We will use the Linux terminal that Cloud9 provides
 * Use the Amazon Managed Blockchain console to create a Fabric network and provision a peer node
-* From Cloud9, run a CloudFormation template to provision a VPC and a Fabric client node.
+* From Cloud9, run an AWS CloudFormation template to provision a VPC and a Fabric client node.
 You will use the Fabric client node to administer the Fabric network
 * From the Fabric client node, create a Fabric channel, install and instantiate chaincode, and query and invoke transactions on the Fabric network

-## Pre-requisites - Cloud9
+## Pre-requisites - AWS Cloud9
-We will use Cloud9 to provide a Linux terminal which has the AWS CLI already installed.
+We will use AWS Cloud9 to provide a Linux terminal which has the AWS CLI already installed.

 1. Spin up a [Cloud9 IDE](https://us-east-1.console.aws.amazon.com/cloud9/home?region=us-east-1) from the AWS console.
 In the Cloud9 console, click 'Create Environment'.
 Using 'us-east-1' for the region will be easier.